staceySpire/terraform-interview/README.md

-# terraform-interview
+# terraform-tech-screen

-Repo of example terraform for interviews.
+Repo of example terraform for technical screenings.

 ## Questions